ascopes/protobuf-maven-plugin/README.md

 - It must support compiling Protobuf sources from archives and from the local filesystem tree.
 - It must be able to allow Protoc to import Protobuf files from other file trees, archives, and JARs transparently.
 - It must be aware of the Maven project dependencies.
-- It must have the ability to be migrated to Maven 4.0 fairly rapidly when the time comes.
+- It must be compatible with Maven 4.0 once a stable version is released.